sundar19/Ozone_motors/multiple_mpu60/Readme.txt

 2.copy those values to a csv file and plot it using line graph , this is helpful for obtaining bumps.

-Thresholds are set using min and max values in csv files.
+Thresholds are set using min and max values in csv files.(data_check & min_max)